isomerpages/nyp-sirs/_digital-programmes/5c-amazon-global-selling-programme.md

 <img src="images/e-commerce/amazon-global-selling-programme.png" style="width:100%;">

-<p>Amazon is one of the largest global e-marktplaces, with more than 310 million monthly active users worldwide.
-The availbility of Amazon in more than 150 countries allows for brands to easily grow their global presence, and get your products to customers all around the world.</p>
+<p>Amazon is one of the largest global e-marketplaces, with more than 310 million monthly active users worldwide.
+The availability of Amazon in more than 150 countries allows for brands to easily grow their global presence, and get your products to customers all around the world.</p>

 <p>Join us on this one-day onboarding programme, where you will learn how you can start selling to your international clientele with ease.</p>

 <h3 style="text-align:center;">Course Outline</h3>
 <ul>
-  <li>Introduction to Amazon Global Selling</li>
+  <h4>1.
+Introduction to Amazon Global Selling</h4>
-  <li>Walkthrough session on Amazon account creation and product listing</li>
+  <li>Understand Amazon and the e-Marketplace ecosystem in the USA</li>
-  <li>Understand what Fulfilment by Amazon (FBA) is, and how it helps you get your products to your customers</li>
+  <li>Appreciate the Fulfilment by Amazon (FBA) process – how your products are shipped and delivered to customers in North America</li>
+  <li>Identify the 4 components of managing an online business and the magic formulas to succeeding on Amazon</li>
+  <li>Learn to choose the right product categories for your goods</li>

+  <h4>2.
+Practical Hands-on Session</h4>
+  <li>Register for an Amazon seller account</li>
+            <ul>√ Registration process and requirements</ul>
+            <ul>√ Seller identity verification</ul>
+  <li>Create product listings</li>
+            <ul>√ Category approval process</ul>
+            <ul>√ Barcode/Global Trade Item Number (GTIN) exemption</ul>

+  <h4>3.
+Fulfilment by Amazon (FBA)</h4>
+  <li>Discover the benefits of FBA compared to merchant shipping and how much it costs</li>
+  <li>Understand the FBA shipment creation workflow</li>
+  <li>Learn how to optimise packaging and labelling, and FBA product restrictions</li>
   </ul>

 <h3>Programme Fees</h3>